End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Experiments

 \section{Experiments}

-We use two synthetic and one real-world datasets to show that E2B outperforms the baselines.
+We use two synthetic and one real-world datasets to evaluate the performance of E2B.
 In the synthetic datasets, we have access to the true treatment effects; thus we measure accuracy of the algorithms in recovering the treatment effects.
 In the real-world data, we qualitatively evaluate the estimated causal treatment effect curve and inspect the learned log-base-weight function.

-\paragraph{Baselines.} The main baseline in our experiments is Entropy Balancing, which is equal to E2B with $\ell_{\bm{\theta}}=\mathrm{const}$.
-EB allows us to do an ablation study and see the exact amount of improvement by learning a customized $\ell_{\bm{\theta}}$ function.
-We also include the Inverse Propensity score Weighting (IPW) with Stable Weights \citep{robins2000marginal} as the most commonly used technique.
-To avoid extreme weights and prevent instability, we trim (Winsorize) the weights by $[5, 95]$ percentiles \citep{cole2008constructing,chernozhukov2018double}.
+\paragraph{Baselines.} One baseline in our study is the Inverse Propensity score Weighting (IPW) with Stable Weights \citep{robins2000marginal}, perhaps the most commonly used technique.
+To avoid extreme weights and prevent instability, we trim (Winsorize) the weights by $[5, 95]$ percentiles \citep{cole2008constructing,crump2009dealing,chernozhukov2018double}.
+Another baseline in our experiments is Entropy Balancing \citep{vegetabile2021nonparametric}, which is equal to E2B with $\ell_{\bm{\theta}}=\mathrm{constant}$.
+EB allows us to do an ablation study and see the exact amount of improvement when learning a customized $\ell_{\bm{\theta}}$ function.
+We also include EB with the stabilized weights (SW) as base weights ($\ell_{\bm{\theta}}=\log \widehat{p}(a) - \log \widehat{p}(a|\bmx)$).
+For fair comparison to the entropy balancing methods, we only include first order balancing methods, as our idea of learning the base-weights can be combined with the higher order and kernel-based balancing methods.
+Finally, we also include the permutation weighting algorithm \citep{pmlr-v139-arbour21a} that proposes to compute the weights using permutations of the treatments and a classifier that predicts the probability of being permuted.
+We provide further details on this algorithm in Appendix \ref{sec:perm}.

-\paragraph{Training Details.} We provide the details of the neural networks used for the $\ell_{\bm{\theta}}$ and propensity score estimation for IPW in Appendix \ref{sec:details}.
-All neural networks are trained using Adam \citep{kingma2014adam} with early stopping based on validation error.
+\paragraph{Training Details.} All neural networks are trained using Adam \citep{kingma2014adam} with early stopping based on validation error.
 The learning rate and architectural parameters of the neural networks are tuned via hyperparameter search on the validation data.
+We provide the details of the neural networks used for the $\ell_{\bm{\theta}}$ and propensity score estimation for IPW in Appendix \ref{sec:details}.

+\paragraph{Regularization.} Proper tuning of the regularization term $\gamma$ in Line \ref{line:dual} of Algorithm \ref{alg:nn} is critical to the performance of EB and E2B.
+Our first observation is that using $L_2$ regularization allows more stable tuning of the regularization coefficient $\gamma$, though the final accuracies do not significantly change.
+We tune the regularization coefficient for EB by measuring the bootstrapped covariate balance, as described by \citet{wang2020minimal}.
+However, for E2B, we have access to the validation error on the pseudo-datasets and use the validation error to tune $\gamma$.
+In the experiments, we observe that tuning with validation error leads to smaller values for the penalization coefficient $\gamma$ and more accurate causal inference.